Sign Up with Campus Explorer and join our 2 million+ members.

 A public school derives most of its funding from the state, while a private school is largely funded by alumni donations, student tuition and its endowment (which includes funds granted to the school, as well as the interest generated on these investments).

 The tuition at a public school can vary immensely.
 For example, one of the least expensive public schools in the country is New Mexico Highlands University, which costs $2,536 per year.
 Some schools, like Penn State, cost almost five times that amount.
-Many public schools offer different rates of tuition for residents (in-state) and non-residents.
+Many public schools offer different rates of tuition for residents (in-state) and non-residents (out-of-state).
 In-state tuition is often one of the best deals available for college.

 The selectivity and exclusivity of public schools varies.
 Some public colleges, like UCLA and UC Berkeley (both part of the University of California system), are among the most exclusive in the country.
 According to recent admissions data for applications for the classes of 2015, UCLA accepts approximately 25% of applicants.
 Other public schools, such as CU Boulder or the University of Iowa, accept well over 50% of students who apply.